-We are inviting parents of young autistic children to join our free online webinars, where they can learn about an aspect of life bringing up a child with autism, and have an opportunity to ask questions concerning their children to our experienced therapists.
+We are inviting parents of young autistic children up to about aged 10 to join our free online webinars, where they can learn about an aspect of life bringing up an autistic child, and have an opportunity to ask questions to our experienced therapists.

 Meet Our Therapists

-Andrew Shahan, MA has spent the last 30 years working with and learning from children with autism and their families in early intervention programs, healthcare organizations, schools and university-based research programs.
-He holds a Master’s Degree in Early Childhood Special Education from San Francisco State University and served on the first California State Legislative Blue Ribbon Commission on Autism.
+Andrew Shahan, MA is an autism and child development specialist based in San Francisco, California, USA.
+He has spent the last 30 years working with and learning from children with autism and their families in early intervention programs, healthcare organizations, schools and university-based research programs.

-Over time, we will build up a resource bank of recordings of these webinars that will become a comprehensive and invaluable resource to parents as they navigate life with their children.
+We have started to build up a resource bank of recordings of these webinars that will become an invaluable resource to parents as they navigate life with their autistic children.